mmaeke/Metagenomics_Tutorial/README.md

 ## Quality check and trimming
 A quality check gives you information about your raw sequences.
 This check then also helps you to examine the quality of your reads and tells you about contamination.
-After this quality check you will then need to trim your sequences, so you are further working with good quality reads.
+After this quality check you will then need to trim your sequences.
+While trimming you remove adapters and sequences of bad quality.

 ### FastQC
 Is used for the Quality Check.
 After running this program you will be looking at different modules, which will give you information about your forward and reverse sequencing reads.